taitulism/Bootstruct/README.md

 	www/A      check-out
 	www        check-out
 ```
-The target-chain methods (`index`, the verbs, etc.) should hold the controller's core functionality.

 In the middle of the parent-chain there are the controller's sub-controllers.
 This point is where the `request` (held by the `io`) is passed from one controller to another.

-On its way in to the target-controller, the `io` moves in the parent-controllers' parent-chains through the `first` and the `pre_sub` methods of each parent (check-in methods).
+On its way into the target-controller, the `io` moves in the parent-controllers' parent-chains through the `first` and the `pre_sub` methods of each parent (check-in methods).
 It checks-in at sub-controllers recursively until it gets to the target-controller.
+There it walks through either the target-chain or the method-chain (depends on the next URL part).

+If the next URL part is an existing method, the `io` will walk through the method-chain: `pre_method`, the matching method, `post_method` and `last`.
+If there is no matching method, the `io` will go through the target-chain: `index`, then the request matching verb method (or `no_verb`), then to `after_verb` and `last`.

-There it walks through the whole target-chain and finally checks-out to finish the rest of all the parent-chains (`post_sub`, `last`).
+After the `last` method the `io` finally checks-out to its parent to finish the rest of its parent-chain (`post_sub`, `last`) and checks-out at the next parent, all the way up to the "RC".